leolaurindo/cmd-search-utility/README.md

 - Search for a file or folder in a set of directories (that can be the whole disk if needed);
 - Refine the initial search query results with new keywords;
 - Copy a select folder or file's path to clipboard;
-- Open a new console (cmd) in the selected folder or file' directory in a new window;
+- Open a new console (cmd) in the selected folder or file's directory in a new window;
 - Open a selected folder or file itself with the default software as set in the OS;
 - Open a select folder or file's location in Explorer;
 - Delete a selected file;